awsdocs/aws-server-migration-service-user-guide/doc_source/application-migration.md

 **To import applications from Migration Hub**

-1. To enable application catalog import, complete the [AWS Server Migration Service \(SMS\)](https://docs.aws.amazon.com/migrationhub/latest/ug/new-customer-setup.html#sms-managed) instructions in the Migration Hub user guide\.
+1. To enable application catalog import, complete the [AWS Server Migration Service](https://docs.aws.amazon.com/migrationhub/latest/ug/new-customer-setup.html#sms-managed) instructions in the Migration Hub user guide\.
 **Note**
 Taking this action exports the SMS server catalog and makes it visible on Migration Hub\.